 Given the increase in congenital anomalies, Guillain-Barré syndrome (GBS), and other neurological and autoimmune syndromes in areas where the Zika virus is circulating, the PAHO and WHO recommends its Member States:

-GBS, in its typical form, is an acute polyradiculoneuropathy that produces a lower, bilateral and symmetrical sensorimotor development deficit, associated with generalized areflexia.
+In its typical form, GBS is an acute polyradiculoneuropathy that produces a lower, bilateral, symmetrical sensorimotor development deficit associated with generalized areflexia.
 In many cases, there is a history of infection that causes the immune response in the nerves.
 Between 3.5 and 12% of patients die from complications during the acute phase.
-The annual incidence of GBS is estimated to be between 0.4 and 4.0 cases per 100,000 inhabitants per year.
+The annual incidence of GBS is estimated to be between 0.4 and 4.0 cases per 100,000 inhabitants yearly.
 In North America and Europe, GBS is more common in adults and increases steadily with age.
 Several studies indicate that men tend to be more affected than women.

 GBS occurs when an individual's immune system attacks itself, particularly affecting the cells of the nervous system.
 This process can be initiated by infection with various viruses or bacteria.
 The main symptoms include muscular weakness and tingling (paresthesia) in the arms and legs.
 Severe complications can occur if the respiratory muscles are affected.
 The most seriously ill individuals need care in intensive care units.

 Zika virus can cause other neurological syndromes (meningitis, meningoencephalitis and myelitis).
 The French Polynesian Health Authorities also reported an unusual increase in central nervous system abnormalities in fetuses and newborns registered during 2013 – 2014.
 This finding coincided with the Zika virus outbreak in the islands.
 None of the pregnant women described clinical signs of the Zika virus, but four women were found positive by IgM serology assays for flavivirus, suggesting a possible asymptomatic Zika virus infection.